Custom Trousers for Women and Leggings

 There are some limitations that still remain when it comes to women wearing trousers.
 A number of religions prohibit a woman revealing her legs, some of which specify that dresses and skirts must be worn rather than trousers.
 There are numerous forms of dancing that require skirts or dresses to be worn by female participants.
 Some of this is by convention whereas in some cases it is competition rules.
 Although most schools in the UK allow female pupils to wear trousers, many girls choose to still wear skirts.
 It is commonly accepted that girls can wear trousers to school, however, no case has been brought to the courts which makes the legal position uncertain.
 The rule that girls must wear skirts is still enforced in a number of schools, commonly independent or selective schools.
 Government guidelines state that the decision of whether or not girls are allowed to wear trousers sits with the individual school.

 In a time and place when women can wear pretty much whatever they like, wherever they like, this is exactly what you should do.
 Whether you're a slim-fit kind of girl, or you like to rock that wide-leg look, we have got something for you.
-Each of our printed trousers, women's leggings and, in fact, all of our garments, are designed in-house by specialist designers.
+Each of our custom trousers for women and custom leggings, UK made to order, and in fact, all of our garments, are designed in-house by specialist designers.

 Printed trousers, women's shorts and custom leggings that you design